22dylan/pyincore_notebooks/README.md

 ### 20200728_SBN

 A Spatial Bayesian Network (SBN) is constructed and implemented in a jupyter notebook.
 The notebook acts as an interface for the SBN.
 The user specifies input in two files corresponding to community and parcel level decisions.
-The notebook runs the SBN and the user can view the results spatailly in interactive maps.
+The notebook runs the SBN and the user can view the results spatially in interactive maps.